Newport artist to paint three striking murals in city's library

-A NEWPORT artist has been commissioned by the council to paint a series of colourful murals in the city's library when it re-opens.
+A NEWPORT artist was selected to paint a series of colourful murals in the city library when it re-opens

 Newport Central Library and Museum in John Frost Square was closed last summer for re-furbishment.